multigcs/viaconstructor/README.md

 ## Known Issues:
 * beta - version
 * &gt;= Python-3.9
-* running on Linux and OS-X (there are problems with cavaliercontours and pyqt5 on Win)
+* running on Linux, OS-X and Windows
+* may be unstable on Windows
+* problems with some OpenGL versions (black 3D-View)
 * slow on very big files

 ## Features: